honeycombio/example-greeting-service/node/README.md

 ## Notes

-- Node services still a WIP
-- Year service is on its own for now (is not yet called in any way by greeting service)
-- Frontend and Message services use beelines
+- Frontend, message, and name services use beelines
-- Year service uses Open Telemetry
+- Year service uses vanilla OTel

 ## How to run

 **Required**: set environment variables

-- HONEYCOMB_API
 - HONEYCOMB_API_KEY
 - HONEYCOMB_DATASET
-- OTLP_ENDPOINT

 ### Option 1: One service at a time